Herbert Baum

 Herbert Baum (February 10, 1912 – June 11, 1942) was a Jewish member of the German resistance against National Socialism.
 Baum organized a large network of resisters within Berlin.
-Most of these activists, like Baum, Jewish and with backgrounds in the pre-1933 German-Jewish youth organizations, and most were affiliated to the German Communist Party (KPD), the Social Democratic Party (SPD), and/or their youth movements.
+Most of these activists, like Baum, were Jewish and had backgrounds in the pre-1933 German-Jewish youth organizations, and most were affiliated with the German Communist Party (KPD), the Social Democratic Party (SPD), and/or their youth movements.
 While often described as a "Communist" (KPD) organization, in reality the Baum Group was a leftist organization (or network of small groups) that included socialists, anti-Stalinist leftists, some who were influenced by anarchism, and so on.

 Life

 Baum was born in Moschin, Province of Posen; his family moved to Berlin when he was young.
 After he graduated from secondary school there, he began an apprenticeship as an electrician, which became his profession.

 By 1926, he was an active member of different left wing and Jewish youth organizations, and from 1931 he became a member of the Young Communist League of Germany (KJVD).

 After the seizure of power by the National Socialists he began, together with his wife Marianne Baum (February 9, 1912 - August 18, 1942) and their friends, Martin and Sala Kochmann, to organize meetings dealing with the threat of Nazism, meeting in the Kochmann drawing room and in the apartments of other members.
 The circle of friends, most of whom were Jewish, designated Herbert Baum as chairman.
 Up to 100 youths attended these meetings at various times, engaging in political debates and cultural discussions.
 The group openly distributed leaflets arguing against National Socialism.

 In 1940 Baum was rounded up and forced into slave labour at the electromotive works of the Siemens-Schuckertwerke (today Siemens AG).
 From 1941, he headed a group of Jewish slave labourers at the plant, who, to escape deportation to concentration camps, went into the Berlin underground.